thomastoledo/taibeul/README.md

-# Tabulous
+# Taibeul

 A lightweight and powerful library for performing advanced operations on JavaScript arrays.
-Whether you need intersections, unions, differences, or optimized processing of large datasets, **`tabulous`** has you covered!
+Whether you need intersections, unions, differences, or optimized processing of large datasets, **`taibeul`** has you covered!

 ## Features